 I painted one test dude, you can see him making sure the firing platforms are the right height.
 I made my trenches deeper than most and wider than I intended.
 The first square I did was the angle one and three inch wide openings and then drawing the lines looked too narrow.
 I want to be able to fit 40mm bases in my trenches along with the planks and firing positions and some scattered stuff.
 I’ll make some narrower trenches eventually, but the two initial defensive lines will be bigger than scale to make it easier to game.

 Almost all the scatter terrain will be loose and thus can be rearranged along with the tiles.
 I’ll make a dozen or so extra tiles eventually, but to start I’m make 24 carefully planned tiles.
-There are some early ramblings on my personal blog about this and likely on the odd forum, but this is the most I’ve revealed my hand.
-I need to switch shortly to finishing up my Astronomi-con Vancouver army, so this table will not be at Astro Van this year, but will be next year for sure.
+I need to switch shortly to finishing up my Astronomi-con Vancouver army, so this table will not be at Astro Van this year.